yizhiwang96/ARO-Net/README.md

 To train ARO-Net on ABC dataset or ShapeNet:
 ```
-python train.py --name_exp base_model_chairs --name_dataset shapenet --categories_train 03001627,
+python train.py --name_exp base_model_abc --name_dataset abc --use_dist_hit --norm_coord
-python train.py --name_exp base_model_abc --name_dataset abc --use_dist_hit True
+python train.py --name_exp base_model_chairs --name_dataset shapenet --categories_train 03001627, --norm_coord --gt_source occnet
 ```
-It is recommended to set `use_dist_hit` to `True` when training on abc dataset (an auxiliary loss to predict anchor-query to surface distance) when training (it will bring some marginal performance gain).
+It is recommended to set `use_dist_hit` to `True` when training on abc dataset or shapenet (im-net gt) (an auxiliary loss to predict anchor-query to surface distance) when training (it will bring some marginal performance gain).
 To use this auxiliary loss, first run `cal_hit_dist.py`.

 To train ARO-Net on single shape with data augmentation:
 ```